FACTION BRIEF

 The Unauthorized Attempts

-The first three pilgrimages ended in death.
-Pilgrims with inadequate equipment, no orbital experience, and no intelligence on defense system protocols launched in whatever vessels they could bribe or steal, attempted direct approach, and were either destroyed by defense systems or killed by environmental failure.
+Three pilgrimages.
+Three deaths.
+Pilgrims with inadequate equipment, no orbital experience, no intelligence on defense system protocols.
+They launched in whatever vessels they could bribe or steal, attempted direct approach, and were destroyed or killed by environmental failure.
+The problem was not devotion.
+The problem was preparation.

 2162